 - How’s your mental health?
 If you’re feeling depressed, irritable, or sad without cause, your workouts may be impacting your moods.

 Taking a rest day doesn't mean you have to abstain from all forms of movement.
 Taking a walk, doing some light resistance work, and full-body stretch sessions are all considered healthy forms of movement you can do on an active rest day.

 When to See a Physician

 If the answers to your questions lead you to believe you may be over-exercising, there’s no cause for despair.
 You might just be able to take a pause, and resume working out in a more mild manner once you’re feeling rested.
 However, sometimes it’s important to get help from professionals.
-Overtraining Syndrome isn’t a recognized mental health issue by the American Psychiatric Association, but it is a commonly known problem, and help for it is available.
+Overtraining Syndrome is a relatively new concept, but help for it is available.

 There are two reasons that over-exercising may lead to the need to seek professional help.
 The first reason is if you have a physical injury from your training and it will benefit from, or only heal with the intervention of, a medical professional.
 The second is if you’re developing overtraining syndrome.
 In that case, it can be beneficial to talk to a mental health professional who can help you get back on track so that exercise helps, rather than harms, your emotional well being.

 Physically, you’ll want to see a medical professional if you experience an injury that isn't improving.
 While minor injuries can take time to recover from and don’t usually require intervention, progress in healing should be evident pretty quickly.
 If it’s been weeks since you hurt yourself and you aren’t noticing the injured part feeling better despite good home care, you’ll want to get it checked out.
 Alternately, if you undergo a large injury, you shouldn’t wait to seek care.
 If anything may be broken, dislocated, or otherwise is causing you extreme pain, you should head directly to find out what happened and how to best deal with it.